MooMaker/docs/use-cases/01-mm-settles-order-with-own-funds.md

 User places an order to buy ETH.

 ## Main flow
-- User posts an order to buy tokens (e.g. ETH for USDC)
+- Trader posts an order to buy tokens (e.g. ETH for USDC)
-- System notifies market makers about the order
+- Maker wins auction
-- Makers competing in an auction, the best quote wins
+- Maker sends funds directly to the trader
-- Maker settles the order with their own funds
+- Trader sends funds directly to the maker

 ## Alternative flows
 ### Market maker partially fills order